 Tip: As a general rule of thumb, the sets for high hydration doughs (wet dough) can be spaced closer together because the dough is slack; about 15-30 minutes apart.
 For low hydration doughs (dry, stiffer dough), the gluten will need more time to relax, about 30 minutes to 1 hr.
 Otherwise it won’t stretch properly.
 As always, these are suggested timeframes.
 Watch the dough and not the clock!

 So, Is it worth it?

 Once you get the hang of it, you’ll find ways incorporate the stretch and fold technique into your baking routine.
-And with practice and repetition, you’ll notice the change in the look, taste and feel of the bread.
+And with practice and repetition, you’ll notice changes in the look, taste and feel of the sourdough bread.

 Just remember: not all doughs require it.

 However, it’s easy, practical and super effective when applied as an optional step.

 Tip: When you stretch and fold the dough it may (or may not) look similar to mine.
 This is normal.
 It might be stiffer or even looser; it all depends on the specific recipe you’re following.
 For reference in the video above, I’m using a dough that is approximately 70% hydration.